 Here at PropertECO, we are the leading radon testing company for reducing radon gas in Derbyshire.
-Radon can not be seen, smelt or touched but is responsible for over 1,100 deaths from lung cancer which is only behind smoking.
-With the highest radon levels found in the South West, it is definitely something that property owners living in the area should be aware of.
+The highest radon levels in the UK are found in the South West, but that doesn’t mean that property owners in Derbyshire (or the East Midlands in general) should be any more relaxed when it comes to radon awareness.
+Radon can not be seen, smelt or touched but is responsible for over 1,100 deaths from lung cancer, which is only behind smoking.

-From the radon map, there are high concentration levels of radon in Radon, however, the only true way to know if you have radon in the property is to purchase a radon test kit or special radon detectors online.
+From the radon map, there are high concentration levels of radon in and around the Derbyshire area, however; the only true way to know if you have radon in the property is to purchase a radon test kit or special radon detectors online.

 There are two types of detectors that can be purchased.
 There is the 10 day radon detector which is normally used by someone who is looking to sell or purchase a property and needs quick results.
 The 3 month radon test kit provides more accurate readings, which is what we would always recommend.